 Welcome to the comprehensive guide to obtaining your Madeira Golden Visa in 2023.
 The Portugal Golden Visa is a residency-by-investment program that was introduced by the Portuguese government in 2012 to attract foreign investment.

 Under this program, non-European Union (EU), non-European Economic Area (EEA), and non-Swiss nationals can obtain a temporary residence permit in Portugal by making certain types of investments in the country.
-These investments can range from property purchases and the creation of jobs to capital transfers with certain specific stipulations.
+These investments can range from cultural and artistic donations to investment funds, and business set-up.

 After five years of maintaining the investment, you qualify for permanent residence in Portugal and can even apply for citizenship, provided you meet naturalization requirements.
 This means that the Madeira Golden Visa could be your ticket to EU citizenship and permanent residency.
 The autonomous region of Madeira is famed for its beautiful beaches and wildlife.

-Our extensive research and personal experiences as a leading boutique immigration firm have given us in-depth insights into property investment in Madeira for acquiring a Golden Visa.
+Our extensive research and personal experiences as a leading boutique immigration firm have given us in-depth insights into investing in Madeira for acquiring a Golden Visa.
 Here, we offer you a comprehensive guide on leveraging this beautiful island for your Golden Visa aspirations.

 Madeira Golden Visa: Property Investment Thresholds